 Here is what Hazel posted about her run:

 “On the day of the event, the Female skiers were to start first, which meant we did not get to see the forerunner’s ski.
-Turns out, the forerunner had triggered many point releases on the way down, but at the top we were oblivous.
+Turns out, the forerunner had triggered many point releases on the way down, but at the top we were oblivious.

 I was also told they would like me to do a rerun as well.
 At this point, I am pretty shaken up, sore, and without skis.
 Not an Ideal mindset to go into a competition.
 I borrowed some skis from a fellow competitor and well, decided to at least go up and ski a pow run.
-They adjusted my bindings in the start gate.
+They adjusted my bindings at the start gate.
 I skied pow down and that was my season.

 So what did the Haze do?
 She borrowed a pair of skis and excuse my french but she manned up or womened up.
 Got back to the top of the venue, adjusted a pair of borrowed skis and then ripped a fun powder run staying on her feet through the finish.